-Stress testing is one of many risk-management tools used by banking organizations and the Federal Reserve.
-As noted in a Federal Reserve Bank of New York staff report, stress testing before the 2007-2009 financial crisis was not seen as a major component of banking regulators' supervisory programs.17 Since the financial crisis, the report explains that comprehensive firm-wide stress testing has become an integral and critical part of firms' internal capital adequacy assessment processes and of the Federal Reserve's supervisory regimes.18
+&lt;sup>14Regulators use different ratios to assess an institution's capital adequacy.
+These include the tier 1 risk-based capital ratio, which measures tier 1 capital as a share of risk-weighted assets, and the tier 1 leverage ratio, which measures tier 1 capital as a share of average total consolidated assets.
+Risk-weighted assets are on- and off-balance sheet assets adjusted for their risk characteristics.

+&lt;sup>15The Basel III standards are intended to strengthen the regulation, supervision, and risk management of the banking sector, and as previously noted, the United States began to implement some of them in 2013.

+&lt;sup>16The liquidity coverage ratio is designed to promote the short-term (30-day) resilience of the liquidity risk profile of large banking organizations.
+It seeks to improve the banking sector's ability to absorb shocks arising from economic and financial stress over a short term.
+The net stable funding ratio focuses on the stability of a company's funding structure over a longer, 1-year horizon.

+of the Federal Reserve's supervisory regimes.
 Since 2011, the Federal Reserve has used annual stress tests to assess the capital of large banking organizations (supervisory stress tests).
 The tests seek to determine the adequacy of a bank's capital under stressful economic scenarios, including a severe recession.
 The Federal Reserve aims to provide subject companies, the public, and supervisors with forward-looking information to help gauge the potential effect of stressful economic and financial conditions on the companies' ability to absorb losses and continue operations.
 Results of the tests are publicly disclosed and used in the Federal Reserve's supervisory assessments.
 Some large banking organizations also are required to run their own stress tests (company-run stress tests) as part of their capital planning and risk management and publicly disclose their test results.
 Prior to 2019, the Federal Reserve used the Comprehensive Capital Analysis and Review to quantitatively and qualitatively evaluate the capital adequacy and capital planning processes of large bank holding companies.
 As further discussed in this report, the Federal Reserve integrated the qualitative evaluation into the standard, confidential supervisory process in 2019.
 And in 2020, the Federal Reserve replaced the quantitative evaluation with the stress capital buffer requirement.

-Regulatory Analysis in Federal Rulemaking

-Regulation is one of the principal tools the federal government uses to implement public policy.
+Regulatory Analysis in Federal Rulemaking Regulation is one of the principal tools the federal government uses to implement public policy.
 Section 553 of the Administrative Procedure Act contains requirements for informal (or notice-and-comment) rulemaking.
-Most federal rulemaking is conducted as informal rulemaking, in which agencies publish a notice of proposed rulemaking in the Federal Register and provide a comment period for the proposed rule, generally at least 30 days.19
+Most federal rulemaking is conducted as informal rulemaking, in which agencies publish a notice of proposed rulemaking in the Federal Register critical part of firms' internal capital adequacy assessment processes and

-Regulatory analysis is a formal way to organize evidence to help understand the effects of regulations-either of proposed rules and their potential effects (prospective reviews) or of existing rules (retrospective reviews).
-It

-17Beverly Hirtle and Andreas Lehnert, Supervisory Stress Tests, Federal Reserve Bank of New York, Staff Report No. 696 (New York City, New York: November 2014).

-18In November 2016, we reported on the Federal Reserve's supervisory programs that involved stress testing and made 15 recommendations to help improve them.
+&lt;sup>18In November 2016, we reported on the Federal Reserve's supervisory programs that involved stress testing and made 15 recommendations to help improve them.
 As of April 2024, the Federal Reserve had implemented 14 recommendations.
 One recommendation was closed because it was no longer applicable as a result of program changes.
 See GAO, Federal Reserve: Additional Actions Could Help Ensure the Achievement of Stress Test Goals, GAO-17-48 (Washington, D.C.: Nov.
 15, 2016).